ietf-teep/architecture/draft-ietf-teep-architecture.md

 The following conceptual APIs exist from a TEEP Broker to a TEEP Agent:

-1. RequestTA: A notification from an REE application (e.g., an installer, or a normal application) that it depends on a given TA, which may or may not already be installed in the TEE.
+1. RequestTA: A notification from an REE application (e.g., an installer, or an Untrusted Application) that it depends on a given TA, which may or may not already be installed in the TEE.

 2. ProcessTeepMessage: A message arriving from the network, to be delivered